DirectOutput/DirectOutput/Documentation/30_IniFiles.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~

-\subsection inifiles_settingsconfigouts Config DOF Section
+\section inifiles_settingsconfigouts Config DOF Section

 The most important section in a directoutputconfig.ini file is the [Config DOF] section.
 It contains the effect definitions for the various tables.

 Each line in this section contains the definition for a single table.
 The lines start with a short version of the romname of the table or a fake romname for EM tables.
-After the romname, there can be up to 32 columns (separated by commas) containing the settings for every output of a ledwiz resp. the internal representation of a ledwiz (Column 1 is output 1, column 2 is output 2 and so on).
+After the romname, there can be any number of columns (separated by commas) containing the settings for every output of a ledwizequivalent toy resp. the toys which use the outputs defined there.

 Every column can contain any number of definitions how the framework should control the output.
 If more than one definition exists for a column, these definitions have to be separated by forward dashes (/).

-The following definitions are used to specifiy the output behaviour of the physical outputs.

-\image html LedWizConfigTool.jpg LedWiz ConfigTool

 The config section of a ini file might looks like this:
 ~~~~~~~~~~~~~~~~~~~~~~~~~{.ini}